harrislapiroff/chromamine.com/src/posts/shooting-with-a-nikon-d70-in-the-smartphone-age.md

 # The iPhone is better in low-light and even medium-light situations.

 The D70 excels in bright light, especially sunlight.
-In dim light or even standard household evening lighting, I have to bump up exposure time, ISO, and/or aperture to get a decent picture.
+In dim light or even standard household evening lighting, I have to bump up exposure time, ISO[^4], and/or aperture size to get a decent picture.
 (Or use a flash, I suppose, which is what I used to do, but I haven't broken out my flash this year so far and, anecdotally, I think flash photography is less common and less well tolerated than it used to be.)

 {% imagegrid %}
 ![Close up portrait of a brunette woman with glasses.
 The image is dark warm-toned and a bit blurry.](/media/shooting-with-a-nikon-d70-in-the-smartphone-age/jen-nikon.jpeg)